 In the 1880s; a coffee plant disease, known as coffee leaf rust, wiped out huge amounts of the Arabica coffee plants (also known as Arabian coffee) in Java and across Indonesia.

 Because tougher types of coffee, such as Liberica and Robusta, were able to survive coffee rust they largely took the place of Arabica beans across Java and Indonesia.

 Liberica and Robusta are considered to be lesser quality coffee beans than Arabica.
 They are hardier plants, easier to grow, but don’t taste as good as Arabica.

 Since this shift toward Liberica and Robusta in the late 19th century, the number of Javanese coffee farms growing Arabica beans has been very few.
 So if you were served a mug of Java coffee today, hopefully, it would be Arabica beans, but it might not be.

 Mocha Java Coffee

-Back then, coffee beans were sold as a blend of beans which were grown in Java and beans grown in Mocha, Yemen.
+Back then, coffee beans were sold as a blend of beans that were grown in Java and beans grown in Mocha, Yemen.
 Merchant ships used to collect a shipment of beans from Java, head toward Europe, but stop off at the port of Mocha in Yemen and collect more beans from there too.

 The Java-origin beans typically had bold and earthy flavors.
-The Yemen beans, similar to beans from nearby in Ethiopia, were much fruitier and lighter than Java beans.
+The Yemen beans, similar to beans from nearby Ethiopia, were much fruitier and lighter than Java beans.
 When the beans arrived in Europe they were blended together and it just so happened that they went brilliantly together.